daffainfo/ctf-writeup/UIUCTF 2023/vimjail2.5/README.md

 cat /flag.txt
 ```

 In the last line of the file, the bash script will print the flag.
 And `:q` means quit from vim.
 After quitting vim, that bash file will print the flag for us.
-Here is the final payload that I used to quit from vim
+Here is the final payload I used to quit from vim

 ```
 =Execute(":q")